Ernest Simpson (cricketer): Early life

 Simpson was born at Clapton, London in 1875, the second son of Frederick and Rose Simpson (née Jack); Simpson also had four sisters.
 The family lived at Beckenham in Kent, and Simpson's father worked at the London Stock Exchange, a profession which both boys later took up.
 Simpson was educated at boarding school at Littlehampton before moving to Malvern College in 1891, aged 15, where he played association football and, for three years, cricket.
 His obituary in The Malvernian described him as "strongly-built, full of keenness and vigour" and that he "threw himself whole-heartedly ... into every kind of game and athletics".

-He captained the college cricket team―a side which Wisden described as "thoroughly useful team"―in his final year at school, succeeding Cuthbert Burnup in the role.
+He captained the college cricket team, which Wisden described as a "thoroughly useful team", in his final year at school, succeeding Cuthbert Burnup in the role.
 He was a member of the Cadet Corps, leaving school in 1895 with the rank of lieutenant.
 He went up to Cambridge University for a period, but does not appear to have graduated.
 (Note: The Times of 26 May 1896 described Simpson as "the Cambridge freshman".)

 Cricket

 As a school cricketer, Simpson was described by James Lillywhite's Cricketers' Annual as "a batsman of the stone-wall type with a rather clumsy style" although "a good field" in 1894.
 By the following year the same publication said that he had "shown great defensive powers" and praised his captaincy: "He knows the game and has proved an excellent captain".
-He made his first-class debut for Kent County Cricket Club in the side's first match of the 1896 season, playing against Gloucestershire at Gravesend.
+He made his first-class debut for Kent in the opening match of the 1896 season, playing against Gloucestershire at Gravesend.
 Burnup made his Kent debut in the same match and Simpson played alongside Charles Cooper who went on to marry one of his sisters in 1905.

 A week later Simpson scored 94 runs against Lancashire at Old Trafford, his highest first-class score and the only time that he passed 50 runs for Kent.
 The Times reported that after an uncertain start that he "timed the ball well and got his runs in a bright and steady style".
 During the season he played in seven matches in the County Championship, all before the end of June, scoring a total of 219 runs at a batting average of 15.64 runs per innings.
 He played virtually no serious cricket after 1896, appearing occasionally for Malvern wanderers and Old Malvernians.